-Greg Jensen was appointed our Vice President, Finance and Interim Chief Financial Officer effective February 11, 2019.
-Effective March 18, 2019, Mr. Jensen assumed the position of principal executive officer.
+Greg Jensen was appointed our Vice President, Finance and Chief Financial Officer in August 2019.
+From February 2019 to August 2019, Mr. Jensen served as our Vice President, Finance and Interim Chief Financial Officer.
 Prior to joining Xtant, Mr. Jensen served as a Financial Executive Advisor from May 2005 to February 2019 at GPJ Consulting LLC, a financial consulting firm he founded to drive financial and operational performance for small- and medium-sized businesses.
 From November 2014 to October 2015, Mr. Jensen also served as Chief Financial Officer at Windings Inc., an international manufacturer of highly specialized components for electrical motors.
 Additionally, from 2010 to April 2013, Mr. Jensen served as Vice President of Finance at American Solutions for Business Inc., a national distributor of business products and services.
 Prior to holding these positions, Mr. Jensen served as Chief Financial Officer of WTC Industries Inc., a manufacturing company, from 1996 to 2005.
 He has over 30 years of finance leadership experience in both public accounting and corporate finance and accounting.
 He is a Certified Public Accountant (inactive).
 Mr. Jensen holds a Bachelor of Science in Business Administration, Accounting from the University of North Dakota, Grand Forks.